garvit3835/product-docs-feature/admin/personal-access-tokens.md

 ## Using a personal access token

 A personal access token can be used to authenticate the devzero cli.
-Simply login passing the token contents via the `--token` flag.
+Simply log in passing the token contents via the `--token` flag.
 Upon token expiry, the cli will prompt to re-authenticate.

 {% code lineNumbers="false" %}
 ```